stleary/JSON-java/README.md

 **XMLTokener.java**: `XMLTokener` extends `JSONTokener` for parsing XML text.

-Unit tests are maintained in a separate project.
-Contributing developers can test JSON-java pull requests with the code in this project: https://github.com/stleary/JSON-Java-unit-test
+Unit tests are now maintained in this project as of 2020-05-22.
+For releases before the merge into this project, see https://github.com/stleary/JSON-Java-unit-test

 Numeric types in this package comply with